 12: Describe foundational training and the stage in which it is used in a periodized program

 The main purpose of foundational training is to strengthen weaknesses, recover from any injuries and develop a “foundation” of strength in all muscles, tendons, Ligaments and health and fitness.
 Usually, this involves training for limit strength, but it can also include the most nonspecific components of fitness involved in your sport.
 Because limit strength is not a major component of any sport other than powerlifting (although important), it is usually the main focus of this period.
 For this reason, we are providing a powerlifter’s “peaking cycle”

 13: Describe functional training and its recommended use in a periodized training program

 Functional training aims to develop or rehabilitate the biomechanics of an individual as related to everyday functionality or sport-specific functionality.
 Training will be done increasingly closer to the energy pathway needed for the particular sport.

 14: What are the 3 common causes of DOMS?

 Muscular pain and stiffness experienced several hours or days after strenuous exercise is known as DOMS. it is caused by:

 - Introduction to new training stressors

 15: How can periodization protect against overtraining?

-Periodization can prevent overtraining by managing and organising workouts into splits and managing reasonable progressing within adaptation.
+Periodization can prevent overtraining by managing and organizing workouts into splits and managing reasonable progressing within adaptation.